gliff-ai/upload/README.md

 NPM should be used for package management.

 Please follow [gliff.ai](https://gliff.ai)'s Community Guidelines when contributing to this codebase.

+Run `npm i` and `npm run build` from the root directory to get started.

+You can import this package by running `npm link` in the package directory, then `npm link @gliff-ai/upload` in the directory where you want to use the package (this will create a symbolic link).

 ## Linting and formatting